GmailとDropboxの連携イメージ

 ■Recommended for

-・Business people who frequently use Gmail and want to share received files with their team immediately
+• Business professionals who frequently use Gmail and want to quickly share received files with their team

-・Team members who use Discord for communication and want to streamline file transfer tasks
+• Team members using Discord for communication who want to streamline file transfer tasks

 Add the content of emails received in Gmail as tasks in a project management tool